union-imgcross icon

 select-drop-down-arrow

-Partnering with a company that provinces Employer of Record (EOR) solutions in Costa Rica could expedite your expansion efforts.
-Skuad is a leading EOR solutions provider that can help provide all-round recruitment and hiring support, ensuring compliance with the local labor laws, including work permits, payroll, and taxation.
+Skuad is a leading EOR solutions provider that can provide all-around recruitment and hiring support and ensure compliance with local labor laws, including work permits, payroll, built-in IP protection, and taxation.

 Speak to Skuad experts for more information about EOR solutions for Costa Rica and how we can add value to your expansion plans.